|

 no territorial sovereignty, the number of states that had diplomatic relations with it, which had been reduced to 16, actually

 increased to 29.
-The State of the Vatican
+The State

-support-state that guarantees the spiritual freedom of the Pope with the minimum territory".
-The Holy See, not the Vatican
+is a "minuscule support-state that guarantees the spiritual freedom of the Pope with the minimum territory".
+The

-City, maintains diplomatic relations with states.
-Foreign embassies are accredited to the Holy See, not to the Vatican City,
+Holy See, not the Vatican City, maintains diplomatic relations with states.
+Foreign embassies are accredited to the Holy See,

-and it is the Holy See that establishes treaties and concordats with other sovereign entities.
-When necessary, the Holy See
+not to the Vatican City, and it is the Holy See that establishes treaties and concordats with other sovereign entities.
+When

-will enter a treaty on behalf of the Vatican City.
-Under the terms of the Lateran Treaty, the Holy See has extraterritorial
+necessary, the Holy See will enter a treaty on behalf of the Vatican City.
+Under the terms of the Lateran Treaty, the Holy

-authority over 23 sites in Rome and five Italian sites outside of Rome, including the Pontifical Palace at Castel Gandolfo.
+See has extraterritorial authority over 23 sites in Rome and five Italian sites outside of Rome, including the Pontifical

-The same authority is extended under international law over the Apostolic Nunciature of the Holy See in a foreign country.
-List of Popes This chronological list of popes corresponds to
+Palace at Castel Gandolfo.
+The same authority is extended under international law over the Apostolic Nunciature of the Holy

-that given in the Annuario Pontificio under the heading "I Sommi Pontefici Romani" (The Supreme Pontiffs
+Pontificio under the heading "I Sommi Pontefici Romani" (The Supreme Pontiffs of Rome), excluding those that

-of Rome), excluding those that are explicitly indicated as antipopes.
-Published every year by the Roman Curia, the Annuario
+are explicitly indicated as antipopes.
+Published every year by the Roman Curia, the Annuario Pontificio attaches

-Pontificio attaches no consecutive numbers to the popes, stating that it is impossible to decide which side represented
+no consecutive numbers to the popes, stating that it is impossible to decide which side represented at various times the

-at various times the legitimate succession, in particular regarding Pope Leo VIII, Pope Benedict V and some mid-11th-century
+legitimate succession, in particular regarding Pope Leo VIII, Pope Benedict V and some mid-11th-century popes.
+The 2001 edition

 of the Annuario Pontificio introduced "almost 200 corrections to its existing biographies of the popes, from